 Installation dates are more flexible in winter

 Should you opt to replace your windows in the winter, you’ll likely find it easier to schedule an installation appointment.
-This can mean either scheduling a time to have your windows installed in the winter months or, if you still want to wait, getting ahead of the rush by booking a spring or summer installation date early.
+This can mean either scheduling a time to have your windows installed in the winter months or, if you still want to wait, getting ahead of the rush by booking a spring or summer installation date now.
 Planning your window installation months ahead can help keep other projects on track and help ensure your windows are installed in the correct order with any other design plans.

 Know what to plan for winter installations

 Researching, buying and installing new windows can seem like a big task, but taking advantage of the correct windows is well worth it.
-Here are a few extra ideas to consider when replacing your windows in the winter:
+Here are a few extra thoughts to consider when replacing your windows in the winter:

 - Make sure you know the winter installation process from Pella of Lewes for Pella product installations.
 They’ll let you know how to best plan for installation.
 Knowing what to expect before installation will make sure that you and the installer can work as easily as possible during the job.